Music of Turkey: Romani influences

 Romani are known throughout Turkey for their musicianship.
 Their urban music brought echoes of classical Turkish music to the public via the meyhane or taverna.
 This type of fasıl music (a style, not to be confused with the fasıl form of classical Turkish music) with food and alcoholic beverages is often associated with the underclass of Turkish society, though it also can be found in more respectable establishments in modern times.

 Roma have also influenced the fasıl itself.
 Played in music halls, the dance music (oyun havası) required at the end of each fasıl has been incorporated with Ottoman rakkas or belly dancing motifs.
 The rhythmic ostinato accompanying the instrumental improvisation (ritimli taksim) for the bellydance parallels that of the classical gazel, a vocal improvisation in free rhythm with rhythmic accompaniment.
 Popular musical instruments in this kind of fasıl are the clarinet, violin, kanun, and darbuka.
 Clarinetist Mustafa Kandıralı is a well-known fasil musician.

 Military music

-The Janissary bands or Mehter Takımı are considered to be the oldest type of military marching band in the world.
+The Janissary bands or Mehter are considered to be the oldest type of military marching band in the world.
 Individual instrumentalists were mentioned in the Orhun inscriptions, which are believed to be the oldest written sources of Turkish history, dating from the 8th century.
 However, they were not definitively mentioned as bands until the 13th century.
 The rest of Europe borrowed the notion of military marching bands from Turkey from the 16th century onwards.